Culmination Of 18 Months Of Van Life In Mexico

 Baja California Road Trip Guide

 No Mexico beach tour is finished without visiting Mexico’s Baja Peninsula!
-Beaches for resort lovers, surfers, and those that just want to truly get “off-the-grid”.
+Beaches for resort lovers, surfers, and those wanting to get “off-the-grid.”

 Some of our favorite beaches in the Baja include: